samuelthomas2774/nxapi/docs/lib/index.md

 nxapi exports it's API library and types. nxapi is split into several modules that can be imported separately.

-> You must set a user agent string using the `addUserAgent` function when using anything that contacts non-Nintendo APIs, such as the splatnet2statink API.
+> You must set a user agent string using the `addUserAgent` function when using anything that contacts non-Nintendo APIs, such as the imink API.

 > Please read https://github.com/frozenpandaman/splatnet2statink/wiki/api-docs and https://github.com/JoneWang/imink/wiki/imink-API-Documentation if you intend to share anything you create.